Representation of Visual Ethnographic Data:

 MY GANDHI STORY by Nina Sabnani, Ankit Chadha and pictures by Rajesh Chaitya Vangad, published by Tulika Books.
 Learn more: http://www.tulikabooks.com/our-books/picture-books/general-picture-books/my-gandhi-story

-Similarly, in Tanko Bole Che, community members tell their story through the medium of embroidery- an art and craft that is central to their culture in Kachchh, Gujarat.
+Similarly, in Tanko Bole Che, community members tell their stories through the medium of embroidery- an art and craft that is central to their culture in Kachchh, Gujarat.

 About Baat Wahi Hai